 If you’re in the market for a new OLED TV this year, the C3 is going to be a very compelling option.
 But what should you do if you still own an LG C1 OLED from 2021?
 Is it worth upgrading, or should you hold out for one more generation?

-Let’s break down all the differences between the two models to figure out if it’s worth splashing the cash for the LG C3 or holding out for next year’s inevitable LG C4 OLED.
+The way I see it, there's four reasons to upgrade and three reasons to skip the LG C3 OLED.
+But let’s break down all the differences between the two models to figure out if it’s worth splashing the cash for the LG C3 or holding out for next year’s inevitable LG C4 OLED.